UnSciPreneur/ethWorkshop/smartContract/Readme.md

 ### Setup a truffle project

 We need to set up a truffle project, which helps us to deploy the smart contract and interact with it.
+Inside the ethereumWorkshop directory execute:
 ```bash
 mkdir gameDapp
 cd gameDapp